 We’re already on track to have one of the greenest taxi fleets in the country as all city hackney cabs will be Euro 6 diesel or ULEV by summer 2020.
 As a city we have been chosen to trial this exciting new technology given our track record for promoting electric vehicles and embracing new technology.

-The funding will cover the installation of the wireless charging ‘pads’ and 10 new electric cabs which drivers will be able to trial.
+The £761,000 in funding will cover the installation of the wireless charging ‘pads’ and nine new electric cabs which drivers will be able to trial.

 Councillor Sally Longford, Nottingham City Council’s portfolio holder for Energy and the Environment said, “Once again Nottingham is at the forefront of new transport technology, the future is undoubtedly electric but hopefully it can be wireless too!
 Making our taxis cleaner will help to improve air quality and take us closer to our goal of being carbon neutral by 2028.